-Make a table centerpiece by topping a few glass candle holders with pinecones.
-Set them on a dish and add a few clippings of evergreens, and you’ll have a centerpiece for a buffet table or atop the fireplace.
+Make a table centrepiece by topping a few glass candle holders with pinecones.
+Set them on a dish and add a few clippings of evergreens, and you’ll have a centrepiece for a buffet table or atop the fireplace.

-This rustic Christmas decorating idea is multi-purpose.
-Not only does it look nice but these pinecones can deliver all kinds of aromatherapy benefits to your home with oils.
+This idea for Christmas decor from nature is multi-purpose.
+Not only does it look nice, but these pinecones can deliver all kinds of aromatherapy benefits to your home with oils.

 Now you have table decor for a holiday dinner or buffet.
 I also have used these on top of the fireplace mantle for quick and easy decorations.

 I love Scrabble tiles for their simple wooden texture topped with letters.
 They are the definition of simplicity itself!

 Set up festive words with scrabble tiles amid your display.
 Try FaLaLa, Merry Merry, or Xmas Time for good use of the “8-point X”.

 If you find yourself with 20 minutes, some pinecones, and a hot glue gun, you can make these pinecone spheres as well.
 They take more than a few minutes, but it still isn’t a difficult project.
 See how to make them here.
 These are great tools to keep in your decor arsenal toolbelt.

 I make tons of wreaths, but this Christmas wreath candle, in particular, is one I always recommend to those who want an easy project.
 Since this wreath doesn’t hang, the construction is much quicker.